-In order to obtain the Kelvin Visual Arts Certificate, students must have completed the required number of courses in the three complementary visual art areas (see below) while maintaining a minimum of 80% in those courses.
-Successful qualification also requires that students acquire a minimum of two credits at the grade 10, 11 and 12 levels from any of the areas.
+In order to obtain the Kelvin Visual Arts Certificate, students must have completed the required number of courses in the two complementary visual art areas (see right) while maintaining a minimum of 80% in those courses.
+Successful qualification also requires that students acquire a minimum of two credits at the grade 10, 11 and 12 levels.